janzheng/stylecoeur/source/styleguide/b-001-scriptandtools.html.md

 ## Scriptcoeur

+Find a way to include source or CDN include scripts here, ex lodash {: ._message .--warning }

 Some components require JS to work properly.
 Examples are provided to each component in separate js files, under the `_scriptcoeur` folder.

 - Focus on production speed